awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 1. On the **Attach Policy** page, for **Filter**, enter **SSM**\.

 1. In the policy list, do the following:
-   + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **SSMTagEditorAndResourceGroupAccess** policy that you created in the procedure [Task 1: Create Policies for Tag Editor and Resource Groups](setup-create-users-nonadmin-policies.md)\.
+   + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **SSMTagEditorAndResourceGroupAccess** policy that you created in the procedure [Task 1: Create policies for Tag Editor and Resource Groups](setup-create-users-nonadmin-policies.md)\.
 If you gave the policy a different name, choose that name instead\.
    + To provide users in this group with full access to the Systems Manager console, select the box next to `AmazonSSMFullAccess`\.

      \-or\-